New Mexico Aquaculture

-The list of water quality components given in table 1 is not complete.
+The list of water quality components given in Table 1 is not complete.
 However, testing for these factors with a portable water quality test kit will give an initial indication of the quality of the water for rearing fish.
 A complete analysis should be conducted to determine trace metal concentrations and other potential toxicants.
-A full test can be obtained from the New Mexico State University Department of Agronomy and Horticulture's Soil, Water, and Air Testing Laboratory (Room 269 Gerald Thomas Hall, New Mexico State University; phone 646-4422) or by a commercial testing laboratory.
-Contact the testing laboratory prior to sampling to ensure proper collection and shipping procedures are followed.
+A full test can be obtained from a commercial testing laboratory.
+Contact the laboratory before sampling to ensure that proper collection and shipping procedures are followed.

 |Chemical Component||Acceptable Range|

 |Dissolved oxygen||5.0 ppm to saturation|

 b Depends on water hardness

 A water budget must be created to determine the amount of water necessary for the proposed production system.
 Water budgets include the amount of water needed to fill the culture units: ponds, raceways, or tanks.
 Culture units will often be filled and drained several times during a growing season, and each filling and draining must be included in the water budget.
 Budgets must also include water needed to compensate for poor water quality, water used to replace evaporative loss (a particular problem in New Mexico), and water used in incubating eggs and rearing fry (see Glossary) in the hatchery.